-The GR20 in Corsica covers 180 km of granite ridges from Calenzana in the north to Conca in the south, split into 15 stages with roughly 12,000 m of total elevation gain.
-It is Europe's most technically demanding long-distance trail and requires proven multi-day mountain experience before you attempt it.
+The GR20 in Corsica is Europe's hardest long-distance trail: 180 km of granite ridges from Calenzana in the north to Conca in the south, split into 15 stages with roughly 12,000 m of total climbing and daily scrambling above 2,000 m.
+Most hikers need 14–16 days, a budget of €35–70 per day and proven multi-day mountain experience before attempting it.

 Why the GR20 Earned the Title of Europe's Toughest Long-Distance Trail